GuaranTEK/guarantek-insights/insights/8-fintech-trends-insights-that-are-shaping-the-future-of-the-industry/index.md

 ---
 title: "8 FinTech trends & insights that are shaping the future of the industry"
-description: "Working in venture capital offers insights into the problems, challenges, and new markets today’s entrepreneurs are addressing at the very earliest opportunity, a window on disruption and innovation.
-Business models are being redefined at an ever-quickening pace, and this is particularly visible in FinTech.
-We recently sat down with the founders of all of our FinTech investments with the following key learnings and insights."
+description: "Through this series, GuaranTEK will provide unparalleled access to closed room discussions around the challenges and opportunities experienced by those innovating at the forefront of the industry."
 banner: "https://raw.githubusercontent.com/GuaranTEK/guarantek-insights/master/insights/8-fintech-trends-insights-that-are-shaping-the-future-of-the-industry/banner.jpg"
 category: "Insights"
 date: "01.12.2024"
 ---

-Welcome to Guarantek's Insights, where we bring industry leaders, founders, and experts working in the same sector together to problem solve, share emerging trends and technologies.
-Through this series, Guarantek will provide unparalleled access to closed room discussions around the challenges and opportunities experienced by those innovating at the forefront of the industry.

 &nbsp;

 &nbsp;

-# Fintech everywhere
+# 1. Fintech everywhere

 &nbsp;